alexpdp7/scripts-py-libs/README.md

 Also commands could define which files they use as inputs and outputs, and only run if inputs change.

+## Standard interfaces

+`spl.python` and `spl.rust` can both define a `format` tasks.
+This makes working across projects easier.

+`spl.python` could detect multiple linters, or different ways to set up projects (either automatically or through configuration).

+## Recursive scripts

+Top-level `scripts.py` scripts can locate other `scripts.py` on subdirectories and propagate tasks.

 ## Drivers

 Commands might define different implementations.